mcavallaro/RaNScan/README.md

 # Cluster detection with Random Neighbourhood Covering

+This repository contains software used in reference [1].
+It will be not be maintained for long.
+See https://github.com/mcavallaro/rancovr for the most recent implementation.
-This repository contains code used in reference [1].
-Please cite [1] if you find it useful.
+ Please cite [1] if you find these repositories useful.

 As a demonstration, we consider the synthetic data in `case.df` which have been simulated from baseline `baseline.matrix` (see `Simulation_experiment_4baseline_England.Rmd`).
 For convenience, the data is also stored in the matrix `simulation.matrix`.